sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 check process lldpmgrd matching "python /usr/bin/lldpmgrd"
     if does not exit for 5 times within 5 cycles then alert
 ```
+However, Monit is unable to monitor multiple processes executing the same command but with
+different arguments.
+For example, in teamd container, there are multiple teamd processes
+running the same command ```/usr/bin/teamd``` but using different port channel as argument.
+Since there exists 1:1 mapping between a port channel and a teamd process, we employ Monit to
+monitor a script which retrieves all the port channels from Config_DB and then determine
+whether there exists a teamd process in Linux for each port channel.
+If succeed, that means
+all teamd processes are live.
+Otherwise, we will know at least teamd process exited unexpectedly
+and then Monit will write an alert message into syslog.
+Similarly we can also use this method
+to solve the issue in dhcp_relay container.

 ### 2.2.2 Auto-restart Docker Container
 The design principle behind this auto-restart feature is docker containers can be automatically shut down and